Library: Policy

 (4) Licensing staff coordinates, when appropriate, with the tribal licensing staff or other monitoring program representatives to conduct complaint investigations, complaint follow-up, non-compliance follow-up, and office conferences.

-(5) The RPM is responsible for evaluating the agreement's effectiveness and ensuring collaboration.
+(5) The RPM evaluates the agreement's effectiveness and ensures collaboration.

 12. Address change.